timmoh-king/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/0-blog_post.md

 " | sudo tee /etc/haproxy/haproxy.cfg > /dev/null
 ...
 ```
 > You don't have to understand the script above.
 But this is what it does: it specifies servers to send requests to in a round robin manner.
-The load balancer/HAProxy in this case stands in front of your servers and is hit first by the request, and it decides which server to send the rquest to.
+The load balancer/HAProxy in this case stands in front of your servers and is hit first by the request, and it decides which server to send the request to.

 > **Load-balancing example**:
 >> Imagine a popular e-commerce website that experiences a surge in traffic during a holiday season sale.
 The website utilizes a load balancer to manage the increased influx of requests.
 The load balancer receives incoming requests from users and intelligently distributes them across several backend servers in the server farm.
 It uses an algorithm, such as round-robin, least connections, or weighted distribution, to determine which server should handle each request.
 This ensures that the workload is evenly distributed among the servers, optimizing resource utilization and preventing any single server from becoming overloaded.